msplittgerber/sepsis-shock-prediction/README.md

 ## Results

-The results of the LSTM-based sepsis prediction model can be found in the results folder.
-This folder contains saved model weights, evaluation metrics, and visualizations.
-The evaluation metrics include accuracy, precision, recall, and the ROC curve.
+The LSTM neural networks shows promising results in predicting sepsis occurrence based on time-series data.
+By capturing temporal dependencies and evolving patient conditions, the model provides early warnings for sepsis, enabling timely interventions.
+The project highlights the importance of leveraging deep learning techniques to improve sepsis prediction accuracy and patient outcomes.

 ## Contributing

 Contributions to this repository are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-We appreciate your contributions.
+I appreciate your contributions.

 ## License